the-other-mariana/conways-game-of-life/README.md

 Language: `Python 3.8.1`

 ### Input
 The simulation always takes as input file the [config.dat](https://github.com/the-other-mariana/conways-game-of-life/blob/master/config.dat) file, which defines the initial configuration of the simulation.
 This file was written through an auxiliar script called [write-config-test.py](https://github.com/the-other-mariana/conways-game-of-life/blob/master/write-config-test.py), that writes every 'alive' cell as `x,y` coordinates on a single line each.
-You can create your own initial config by changing the `data` list inside the [write-config-test.py](https://github.com/the-other-mariana/conways-game-of-life/blob/master/write-config-test.py) script.
+You can create your own initial config by changing the `choice` list inside the [write-config-test.py](https://github.com/the-other-mariana/conways-game-of-life/blob/master/write-config-test.py) script.

 ### Output